Editorial by Industrial Quick Search

 Conventional EDM Machines

 This type of EDM machine is also known as sinker EDM, die sinking, volume EDM, ram EDM, and cavity-type EDM.
-This type of EDM is popular because of being suitable for creating complex shapes.
+Sinker EDM machines are popular in the manufacturing sector for their suitability in creating complex 3D shapes with high accuracy.
+These machines are especially valued for mold making, tool and die manufacturing, and the production of intricate parts with outstanding surface finishes.

 Conventional EDM